smfm-project/sen2mosaic/docs/source/command_line.rst

 Data from Sentinel-2 are available from the `Copernicus Open Access Data Hub <https://scihub.copernicus.eu/>`_, which has a graphical interface to download scenes from selected areas.
 Whilst useful for smaller areas, generating mosaics at national scales requires a volume of data which makes this extremely labour intensive.

+.. note:: If you already have access to Sentinel-2 data, you can skip straight to L2A.py.
+This may be the case if you're using a cloud platform where Sentinel-2 data archives are stored at the same location as servers.

 The alternative is to download data using the `API Hub <https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription>`_.
 This system allows users to search for files using conditions on the command line, and automatically download files.
 To interface with the API hub, we use an excellent open source utility called `Sentinelsat <https://sentinelsat.readthedocs.io/en/v0.12/>`_.
 This operates both as a command line tool, and as a Python API, which we use here.
 You will need to sign up for an account at `Scihub <https://scihub.copernicus.eu/>`_.

 ``L1C.py`` is a program to interface with Sentinelsat to download Sentinel-2 files, specifying a particular tile, date ranges and degrees of cloud cover.
 It will also decompress and tidy up .zip files, ready for use with ``L2A.py``.